 G Suite (previously called Google Apps for Work) and Microsoft’s Office 365 offer similar set of productivity tools.
-Which one should you choose for your business?
-Read on to find out.
+Which one should you choose for your small business in 2017?

 1. Cost and Commitment